ice-artem/kubernetes_quickstart/README.md

-# Ansible playbook for quick start with Kubernetes on Centos7
+# Ansible playbook for a quick start with Kubernetes on Centos7

 ## Get your environment ready:
 ```